cg-dot/oai-reverse-proxy/README.md

 4. Start the server in development mode with `npm run start:dev`.

 You can also use `npm run start:dev:tsc` to enable project-wide type checking at the cost of slower startup times. `npm run type-check` can be used to run type checking without starting the server.

+## Building
+To build the project, run `npm run build`.
+This will compile the TypeScript code to JavaScript and output it to the `build` directory.

+Note that if you are trying to build the server on a very memory-constrained (<= 1GB) VPS, you may need to run the build with `NODE_OPTIONS=--max_old_space_size=2048 npm run build` to avoid running out of memory during the build process, assuming you have swap enabled.
+The application itself should run fine on a 512MB VPS for most reasonable traffic levels.

+## Forking

+If you are forking the repository on GitGud, you may wish to disable GitLab CI/CD or you will be spammed with emails about failed builds due not having any CI runners.
+You can do this by going to *Settings > General > Visibility, project features, permissions* and then disabling the "CI/CD" feature.